 (a) as provided by the terms of this Agreement; or

 (b) by either party giving to the other not less than 30 days’ prior written notice; or

-(c) in the event that the Consultant does not accept a Job for up to 4 weeks and does not notify the Company of a reasonable reason why.
+(c) in the event that the Supplier does not accept a Job for up to 4 weeks and does not notify the Company.

-2.4 Where this agreement is terminated in accordance with clause 2.3(c) and the Consultant wishes to resume working for the Company, he shall sign up to the version of this agreement as is in force at the date of resumption of his work with the Company.
+2.4 Where this Agreement is terminated in accordance with Clause 2.3(c) and the Supplier wishes to resume working for the Company, the Supplier shall sign up to the version of this Agreement as is in force at the date of resumption of his work with the Company.

-3.5 Unless he has been specifically authorised to do so by the Company in writing, the Contractor shall not:
+3.5 Unless the Supplier has been specifically authorised to do so by the Company in writing, the Supplier shall not:

 (b) hold himself out as having authority to bind the Company.

 3.6 the Supplier undertakes to the Company that during the Engagement the Supplier shall take all reasonable steps to offer (or cause to be offered) to the Company any Business Opportunities as soon as practicable after the same shall have come to his knowledge.

 3.7 the Supplier is obliged to disclose any Business Opportunities to the Company unless to do so would result in a breach by the Supplier of any obligation of confidentiality or of any fiduciary duty owed to any third party.